 What is a Want?

-When you think of your dream renovation, there is a good chance that you are focusing almost entirely on your wants rather than your needs.
+When you think of your dream renovation, there is a good chance that you are focusing almost entirely on your wants and personal style rather than your needs.
 We all love to go on Pinterest or Instagram and favorite all of those awe-inspiring renovations, but that doesn’t mean that those elements are essential, even if we have convinced ourselves that our renovation can’t be complete without them.

 A want is anything that isn’t an essential need for your renovation.
 This means your upgrades, your higher-end materials, your added features, and your more expensive design elements.
 The world of renovations is vast, and there are plenty of incredible products that homeowners love—but not all of them are essential to the renovation itself.